It happened again. And one of the loudest thoughts in your head right now is saying, “People don’t like me.” You wonder if they ever did.

 In either case, check out these tell-tale signs that someone doesn’t like you:

 Have you noticed any of these signs when you’re around people?
 Are they happening more often than you’d like?

 It’s time to take matters into your own hands and become the likable person you know you are in your heart.

-Why Don't People Like Me?
-21 Reasons and Solutions
+Why Don’t People Like You?

 When you’ve just been brushed off or excluded from something, it’s tempting to ask, “Why doesn’t anyone like me?”

 You feel like an outcast, and you don’t understand why it seems no one wants you around.

 When you look deeper, though, you can probably think of at least one person who likes you, even if you don’t hang out on a regular basis.

 Think about that person (or persons) when you ask, “What do people like about me?”

 Make a list and keep it handy while you look through the reasons and solutions below.
 You’ll see them divided into two sets: those you can work on and those you can’t control.